weijuey/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests list of contacts filtered to those containing the given label
+1. User requests list of contacts filtered to those containing the given label.
-2. d'Intérieur shows a list of contacts who have the given label
+2. d'Intérieur shows a list of contacts who have the given label.

   Use case ends.

 **Extensions**

 * 1a.
-The given label does not exist
+The given label does not exist.

   * To be added